franklinAnozie/ghost_ai/README.md

     cd ghost-ai
     ```

-3. Create and activate a virtual environment (optional but recommended):
+3. Build the docker container:

     ```bash
-    python3 -m venv env
-    source env/bin/activate
+    docker build -t new_app .
     ```

-4. Install dependencies:

-    ```bash
-    pip install -r requirements.txt
-    ```
-5. Create a .env file and paste in the following env variables.
-   it's recommended however, if you want to use this app for production, don't share your env files on the internet.

-   - GOOGLE_API_KEY=AIzaSyD2koNV4lTZQfHjbS89ctznFjQmhJVlP50
-   - X-RapidAPI-KEY=668672dbf5msh447e3e120075196p1638c9jsn4168fab68a64
-   - X-RapidAPI-Host=jsearch.p.rapidapi.com

 ## Usage

-1. Start the application by running `init.py`:
+1. Start the application by running the container

     ```bash
-    python -m main.__init__
+    docker run -it -v ./:/app/ new_app
     ```

 2. Follow the prompts to provide your personal information and specify your job search query.